magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

     <magento2>/dev/tests/functional/vendor/phpunit --filter CreateSynonymEntityTest

-Selenium must perform three cycles of the test flow in a browser.
-Three cycles correspond to three variations in a data set.
+ The test will be performed in a browser.
+Three synonyms groups are created one by-one that corresponds to three variations in a data set.

 #### Step 10.
 Create an assertion {#create-assertion}